-The Company also reassessed the useful lives and classification of identifiable finite-lived intangible assets and determined the lives of these intangible assets in continuing operations, including the intangible assets related to benefit plans, was \$6.7 million and the related accumulated amortization was \$0.4 million at September 30, 2002.
+The Company also reassessed the useful lives and classification of identifiable finite-lived intangible assets and determined the lives of these intangible assets to be appropriate.
+The carrying amount of amortized intangible assets in continuing operations, including the intangible assets related to benefit plans, was \$6.7 million and the related accumulated amortization was \$0.4 million at September 30, 2002.
 The amortization expense related to intangibles from continuing operations during the three months and nine months ended September 30, 2002 was \$15,000 and \$41,000, respectively, and is estimated to be \$0.1 million for the twelve months ended December 31, 2002.
-The estimated amounts of amortization expense for the next five years are equivalent to 0.1 million per year.
+The estimated amounts of amortization expense for the next five years are equivalent to \$0.1 million per year.